wadevenz/T2A2_API/README.md

 ## R8 Explain how to use this application’s API endpoints.

-Comments within the applications code adhere to PEP 8 style guidelines. van Rossum W, Warsaw B, Coghlan A, 2013, PEP 8 – Style Guide for Python Code, https://peps.python.org/pep-0008/#comments
+Comments within the applications code adhere to PEP 8 style guidelines.
+The comments will give a brief description in the controller about the functionality of each route and when error messages may occur.

+van Rossum W, Warsaw B, Coghlan A, 2013, PEP 8 – Style Guide for Python Code, https://peps.python.org/pep-0008/#comments

 ### **Auth & User**

 **HTTP Method** - POST

-Registering a new user.
+This endpoint is designed to register a new user.

 **Route or Path** - http://localhost:8080/auth/register

 **Body Required**

-Default fields: id and a boolean value for is_admin

-Required Fields: name, email, password

 name: A string of maximum 100 characters

 email: Must be in the format of "string"@"string"."string"

 password: A string with a minimum of eight characters with at least one Integer and Alpha character.

 Example: